PROLOGUESunday 30th July 2017

 Stage cut off time: 11 hours

 After being eased into La Leyenda 2017 over the first two days, this is the day when things really move up another level.
 Setting out early from La Rochela you'll cycle a few kilometres before suddenly arriving to stunning views of the powerful Cauca River, one of the most important in Colombia.
 The town of Arauca has expanded on the steep banks of the Cauca and you'll descend through its tightly packed streets, cross the river and start a short ascent on tarmac.
 You turn off to pass numerous orange orchards that thrive in the tropical temperatures, before having to cross back to the eastern banks of the Cauca, this time by way of an old suspension bridge!
 You'll have to keep your eyes looking ahead and ignore the vibrations, but you'll then begin the first substantial climb of the day after passing through the town Km 41.
-When you reach approximately 42km the steepest climb of the race awaits, 'The Drain.'
+When you reach approximately 42km the steepest climb of the race awaits, 'The Wall.'
 You'll find out the reason for its name as you creep up it over the next several kilometres!
 Thankfully once you arrive at the village of Felicia you'll be welcomed by one of the most spectacular views of La Leyenda 2017 which will no doubt spur you on, as will the local school children!
 The climb continues at a more gentle gradient all the way to the top of Pan de Azucar (Sugar Loaf Mountain), with a short descent to follow to take you past the town of Aranzazu.
 However, there's still another 40km of undulating tracks before you arrive to the beautiful colonial town of Salamina making this day truly deserve its full 5 cogs difficulty rating.